tq-systems/meta-tq/meta-tq/doc/README.TQMa6xxx.md

 [[_TOC_]]

-## Build artifacts
+## Build artefacts

-Artifacts can be found at:
+Artefacts can be found at:
 `deploy-ti/images/${MACHINE}`

 * fitImage: Combined kernel image with Device Trees and overlays